Summer PhD Workshop on Entrepreneurial Finance

 - Will there be credit or a certificate for completing the course?

-- No, but the students who complete the course will be listed on the course website
+- No, but the students who complete the course will be listed on the course website (see here for last year’s list).

 - Where is the application form?